SudarshanHV/AuthenticationMEN/README.md

 # AuthenticationMEN
-Has Authentication usingg MEN and a number of modules npm install these: express mongoose
+Has Authentication using MEN and a number of modules npm install these: express mongoose